 Contrary to our results, one study based on population modeling concluded that release from seabird predation was key to the unusually strong recruitment of menhaden near the Mississippi River following the oil spill (Short et al. 2017).
-This divergence in results is likely in part because: 1) we assumed a much lower seabird diet fraction to be from menhaden and 2) we assumed a much lower seabird consumption rate.
+This divergence in results is likely in part because: 1) we assumed a much lower seabird diet fraction to be comprised of menhaden than did Short et al. (2017), who presumed 50% of seabird diets were menhaden; and 2) we assumed a much lower seabird consumption rate of forage fish relative to Short et al. (2017).
 Unfortunately, both of these quantities are extremely difficult to estimate reliably.
 Interestingly, consumption from seabirds was a larger source of mortality for menhaden than any other focal functional group we examined.
 For juvenile menhaden, mortality from seabird predation was greater than that from both dolphin predation and fishing.
 However, the importance of seabird predation was much less consequential once we accounted for indirect trophic pathways in the generalized equilibrium model, indicating an investigation at the population scale may have missed some important dynamics of the larger system.

 This work fills a gap in our understanding of how food webs responded to the Deepwater Horizon oil spill by evaluating evidence for two key pathways of resilience of the nekton community.
 A simpler less quantitative network model showed that blue crabs are a critical component of the food web and of intermediate oil sensitivity (McCann et al. 2017).
 However, other studies did not find major shifts in blue crab populations (Ward et al. 2018).
 We provide evidence that release from heavy fishing pressure may have been partially responsible, and thus buffered the rest of the food web.
 Similar network models showed that the nektonic food web in coastal Alabama and Mississippi, just to the east, is flexible to disturbance and likely has redundant energy pathways, which may explain some of the ecosystem resilience observed (Lewis et al. 2021).
 This is likely an additional pathway responsible for the resilience, on top of the two top-down pathways we explored.
-A much more complex spatial end-to-end ecosystem model of the whole Gulf of Mexico found very strong impacts of the oil spill on demersal and reef fish populations, and little impact from fishery closuresThis model covered a much broader domain than our study, and also attempted to directly model the oil’s impacts on growth and mortality based on toxicological studies.
+A much more complex spatial end-to-end ecosystem model of the whole Gulf of Mexico found very strong impacts of the oil spill on demersal and reef fish populations, and little impact from fishery closures. .
+This model covered a much broader domain than our study, and also attempted to directly model the oil’s impacts on growth and mortality based on toxicological studies.
 However, these studies have shown to be poor predictors of population impacts in real-world situations, both in response to the Deepwater Horizon oil spill, as well as other spills (Fodrie et al. 2014; Shelton et al. 2017).
-This growing body of research at varying levels of model complexity indicates pathways for resilience, as we demonstrated, as well as pathways for major population scale impacts, depending on model assumptions and domain (C.H.
-Ainsworth et al. 2021).
+This growing body of research at varying levels of model complexity indicates pathways for resilience, as we demonstrated, as well as pathways for major population scale impacts, depending on model assumptions and domain ( Ainsworth et al. 2021).